efremidze/NumPad/README.md

 addSubview(numPad)
 ```

-Or use the `DefaultNumPad` for an already styled NumPad.
+Or use `DefaultNumPad` for a preconfigured NumPad:

 ```swift
 let numPad = DefaultNumPad()